SimVascular/svFSI/README.md

 ```
 ## Features

-`svFSI` provides the capability to model a variety of physics including unsteady diffusion, linear and nonlinear elastodyanmics, convective heat transfer, fluid flows and fluid-structure-interaction (FSI), and cardiac electrophysiology.
+`svFSI` provides the capability to model a variety of physics including unsteady diffusion, linear and nonlinear elastodynamics, convective heat transfer, fluid flows, fluid-structure-interaction (FSI), and cardiac electrophysiology.
 As the code is modular, the users are provided with a choice to couple these physics depending on their needs.
 We strongly recommend users to browse through the examples provided in the GitHub repository [svFSI-Tests](https://github.com/SimVascular/svFSI-Tests) to get a detailed insight into the capability of the code.

 Below, we provide a list of the available choice of constitutive models for different types of equations being solved.
 Users are also encouraged to implement new constitutive models.
-Users may use global search tool such as `grep` to locate the implementations of the available constitutive models in the code using the abbreviated names below.
+Users may use global search tools such as `grep` to locate the implementations of the available constitutive models in the code using the abbreviated names below.

 *Abbreviation* refers to the variable name in the source code; *Full name* refers to the generic name of the model; *Input keyword* refers to the phrase in the input file that can invoke such model.